Craft beer is a growing field.

 Maybe you’re running a brewpub, pairing delicious menu items with your craft beers?

-Before you can start to seriously plan your own craft beer business, you need to understand the end goal that you’re aiming for.
+Before you can start to plan your own craft beer business seriously, you need to understand the end goal that you’re aiming for and develop and refine your business idea.
 Choosing your business model is the first step in that direction.

 The Brewer’s Association for Small and Independent Craft Brewers identifies four separate market segments for the craft beer industry – microbreweries, brewpubs, contract brewing companies, and regional craft breweries.